-^{}Contained in a draft memorandum to the President, dated 30 June 1965, which he submitted to McNamara for review.
+[‡] Contained in a draft memorandum to the President, dated 30 June 1965, which he submitted to McNamara for review.
 He indicated to the Secretary he hoped to deliver the memo to the President the following day.
 (Ltr, Hornig to McNamara, 30 Jun 65.)

 We should give consideration at the highest level to the contingencies which may occur so that one day we are not caught by surprise by the intensity of the reaction abroad as we were when the U-2 was shot down over the USSR.
-It is true that unmanned satellite reconnaissance has been used and accepted by both sides.
+It is true that satellite reconnaissance unmanned has been used and accepted by both sides.
 However, it is possible that manned satellite surveillance could be considered 'overflight' with all its connotations.
 It is also possible that MOL will be construed by the USSR as a weapons system in space capable of launching bombs from orbit.
-We must certainly consider how likely it is that such an interpretation could be made, whether the leaders of the USSR could tolerate the existence of MOL if such an interpretation is made, and what their reaction might be....

-(S-DORIAN) On the other hand, Dr. Hornig noted that manned activities in orbit had become somewhat routinely accepted over the past years and it was possible that MOL would also achieve acceptance if introduced to the public in a careful manner.
-If so, it might make a substantial contribution to the recognition of manned observation and surveillance as a normal mode of international behavior.
-He therefore recommended to the President that high level political oversight be given to: (1) the extent to which the public should be informed about MOL and the method by which the program was announced "so that we establish, right from the start, a picture of MOL which will give it the best chance of gaining acceptance by the international community," and (2) the contingencies that might arise if the flights were not accepted and the detailed plans for meeting those contingencies if they occurred.
+We must certainly consider how likely it is that such an interpretation could be made, whether the leaders of the USSR could tolerate the existence of MOL if such an interpretation is made, and what their reaction might be...7 substantial contribution to the recognition of manned observation and surveillance as a normal mode of international behavior.
+He therefore recommended to the President that high level political oversight be given to: (1) the extent to which the public should be informed about MOL and the method by which the program was announced "so that we establish, right from the start, a picture of MOL which will give it the best chance of gaining acceptance by the international community," and (2) the contingencies that might arise if the flights were not accepted and the detailed plans for meeting those contingencies if they occurred.8